Last Updated on May 6, 2021 by Helga Dosa

-Cosenza is a small city in the region of Calabria, in the southern part of Italy and is located at the confluence of the Busento and the Crathis rivers.
+Cosenza is a small city in the region of Calabria, in the southern part of Italy.
+It’s located at the confluence of the Busento and the Crathis rivers.
 The population of the municipality is roughly around 70,000; however, the entire urban area is inhabited by over 260,000 people.
-Cosenza has had a rich cultural and historic past; the Cosentian Academy in the city was one of the earliest academies in Europe which makes the city an important one in Italian history.
+Cosenza has a rich cultural and historic past; the Cosentian Academy in the city was one of the earliest academies in Europe which makes the city an important one in Italian history.

 Piazza Del Duomo

-This ancient castle, or what is left of it, is the best place to visit in Cosenza to get a good view of the city as well as the mountains surrounding it.
+This ancient castle, or what is left of it, is the best place to visit in Cosenza, Italy to get a good view of the city as well as the mountains surrounding it.
 The castle was first built by the Normans and was ruined during one of the many earthquakes in the region of Calabria, Italy.

 Piazza XV Marzo

 This beautiful Piazza is the center point of the city and one of the most beautiful sights in town.
 In the center of the Piazza is a huge statue of the philosopher Bernardino Telesio and all around the Piazza are historical and architecturally important buildings and landmarks.